vivekltp120/JBM_image_detection_model/README.md

-#it is a experimental model, It's in incomplete state Please igonore it's coding for now.
+⚠️ **Note:** This is an experimental model and is currently in an incomplete state.
+Please ignore the code for now as it is still under development.